Information Filtering via Variational Regularization for Robot Manipulation: Methodology

 \subsection{Information Filtering by Variational Regularization}

-As shown in Fig. \ref{fig:overall_arch}, to address the challenges summarized in Section~\ref{sec:noise}, we introduce a variational regularization module after the last downsampling stage.
-This module adaptively extracts task-relevant information while suppressing noise in the backbone features $Z$.
+As shown in Fig.~\ref{fig:overall_arch}, to address the challenges identified in Section~\ref{sec:noise}, we introduce a variational regularization module after the noisy intermediate layers of the decoder, namely after the final downsampling stage in U-Net and after the mediate layer in DiT.
+This module adaptively extracts task-relevant information while suppressing noise in the noisy features $Z$.

 Formally, our goal is to distill from $Z$ a representation $\hat{Z}$ with a higher signal-to-noise ratio.
-Following \citet{alemi2016deep}, we parameterize $\hat{Z}$ by a conditional distribution.
-Moreover, since the noise level of the model inputs varies across diffusion timesteps, the amount and structure of noise in $Z$ may also change accordingly.
-We therefore incorporate the diffusion timestep $t$ into the regularization module as an additional conditioning signal, yielding $\hat{Z} \sim p_{\theta}(\cdot \mid Z, t)$.
+Following \citep{alemi2016deep}, we parameterize $\hat{Z}$ by a conditional distribution.
+Moreover, the amount and structure of noise in $Z$ may vary with the context, we therefore incorporate the context representation $C$ into the regularization module as an additional conditioning signal, yielding $\hat{Z} \sim p_{\theta}(\cdot \mid Z, C)$.
 In particular, we choose this distribution to be Gaussian:

-We then feed $\hat{Z}$ into the subsequent upsampling blocks of the U-Net to obtain the final denoised prediction $\hat{A}_0$.
+We then feed $\hat{Z}$ into the subsequent layers of the decoder to obtain the final denoised prediction $\hat{A}_0$.
 Here, we adopt \emph{$x_0$-prediction} (i.e., predicting the clean sample $x_0$).
 During training, we regularize $p_{\theta}$ to encourage it to match a standard normal distribution $q$.
 Consequently, after introducing the regularization module, the overall loss can be expressed as the sum of the denoising loss and an additional regularization term: Here, $\beta$ controls the strength of the regularization.
 Intuitively, the denoising objective encourages $\hat{Z}$ to extract task-relevant information from $Z$, while the regularizer acts as an information bottleneck that filters out redundant content, thereby pushing $\hat{Z}$ to retain only the most decision-critical signals from $Z$.

-As illustrated in Fig. \ref{fig:vr}, during implementation we first inject the timestep $t$ into the feature $Z$ via a FiLM layer~\cite{perez2018film}.
-We then use two separate MLPs to predict the mean $\mu_{\theta}(Z,t)$ and standard deviation $\sigma_{\theta}(Z,t)$ of $\hat{Z}$, and finally obtain $\hat{Z}$ by the reparameterization trick~\cite{kingma2013auto}:
+As illustrated in Fig.~\ref{fig:vr}, during implementation we first inject the context $C$ into the feature $Z$ via a FiLM layer\citep{perez2018film}.
+We then use two separate MLPs to predict the mean $\mu_{\theta}(Z,C)$ and standard deviation $\sigma_{\theta}(Z,C)$ of $\hat{Z}$, and finally obtain $\hat{Z}$ by the reparameterization trick\citep{kingma2013auto}: Specifically, for DiT, since it lacks skip connections of the kind used in U-Net, we parameterize the mean as $\mu_{\theta}(Z,C) = Z + \Delta\mu_{\theta}(Z,C)$ to ensure that gradients can propagate smoothly to the lower layers.